mmansor2618/ItqanSystemsTask/README.md

-This is a repo of the GUI task (Fatura)
+This is a repo of the GUI task (ItqanSystems)

 using Maven, Data Driven Test, Page object model , TestNG